siddharthdivi/siddharthdivi.github.io/_hiking/2024-08-10-Upper-Yosemite-Falls-Trail-August-2024.md

 ---
 Hike Date(s): August 10, 2024

-{% include gallery caption="Selected pictures from the day hike." %}
+{% include gallery1 caption="Selected pictures from the day hike." %}
+{% include gallery2 caption="More pictures from the day hike." %}